Updated 5/03/20 4:00 PM

 Preventing Illness at Camp

 Because camp occurs in a close community, Camp Sweeney has always taken great care to develop and maintain updated medical practices to address a variety of communicable diseases, both common and rare.
-In addition to our normal check-in process for campers (which includes screening for fever and all communicable diseases), we will update our health and wellness screening policies and procedures to reflect the current best practices recommended by public health authorities.
+Our standard check-in process for campers includes screening for fever and all communicable disease.
+We update our health and wellness screening policies and procedures to reflect the current best practices recommended by public health authorities.

 Camp Sweeney staff members receive extensive training in both diabetes management and the identification of potential illnesses.
 Counselors are trained to refer campers to the Sweeney Medical Center at the first sign of potential illness.
 Each camper is evaluated by a team of medical professionals and given a specific care plan.
 Additionally, all campers and staff members adhere to health and wellness protocols which includes frequent hand washing and daily cabin sanitization.